smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 |             | REPEAT |

 ## Integration
 For remote control to work, the head unit must support SDL Core v.4.4 or newer.
-Also your app's @![iOS]`appType`!@ @![android, javaSE, javaEE]`appHMIType`!@ must be set to `REMOTE_CONTROL`.
+Also your app's @![iOS]`appType`!@ @![android, javaSE, javaEE]`appHMIType`!@ must include `REMOTE_CONTROL`.

 !!!
 Note
 When connected to pre-Core 6.0 systems only the main module of a module type can be controlled.
 The modules you may control will depend on the OEM.
 !!!

 ### Multiple Modules (RPC v6.0+)
 Multiple modules can exist for each module type starting in SDL v6.0.
 In previous SDL versions, only one module was available for each module type.
 A new struct `moduleInfo` (on the `XYZControlCapabilities` objects) was created to give developers the information they need to control a specific module and contains a unique `moduleId` for each module.
 When sending remote control RPCs to a v6.0+, the `moduleId` must be provided to control the desired module.
 If no `moduleId` is set, the HMI will use the default module of that module type.
-When connected to pre-6.0 systems, the `moduleInfo` struct will be !@[iOS]`nil`!@@![android, javaSE, javaEE]`null`!@.
+When connected to pre-6.0 systems, the `moduleInfo` struct will be @![iOS]`nil`!@@![android, javaSE, javaEE]`null`!@.

 The permissions to control a module is seat-based.
 Depending on which seat the user is sitting in they may or may not be able to control certain modules.
 For example, only the person sitting in the front passenger seat can control the front passenger seat module.
 Modules may also allow multiple users to access them, while some modules may only allow one user at a time.
 Access control for a module will depend on the OEM.